Lytrosis sinuosa

 Lytrosis sinuosa, the sinuous lytrosis moth, is a species of geometrid moth in the family Geometridae.
-It is found in North America.
+It is found in eastern United States, as far north as New Jersey, as far south as northern Florida and as far west as Mississippi.
+Moths grow to be 24 to 29 mm long with females being larger than males.

 The MONA or Hodges number for Lytrosis sinuosa is 6721.